jareware/howto/Ubuntu on Lenovo X1 Carbon.md

 * Install [CopyQ](https://hluk.github.io/CopyQ/), and:
   * Release the global `Win+V` shortcut from Ubuntu's "Keyboard settings", and assign it as the global shortcut for "Show/hide main window" in CopyQ
   * Change its preferences to treat mouse select/paste the same as normal copy/paste
+* After installing Docker with `sudo apt install docker.io`, and `sudo usermod -a -G docker $USER`, no amount of logouts/logins fixed permission errors, but a reboot did. :shrugmoji: